HackThisSite/BlueElephant/README.md

 Blue Elephant
 =============
- Blue Elelephant aims to be a simple no *BS* straight forward MVC like web framework.
-Emphasis on _MVC like_ as we purposefully ommit the M in MVC from this framework to get out of the way of developers.
+ Blue Elephant aims to be a simple no *BS* straight forward MVC like web framework.
+Emphasis on _MVC like_ as we purposefully omit the M in MVC from this framework to get out of the way of developers.

-Why should i care?
+How's  performance?
 ------------------
  Blue Elephant is designed to be used by high performance web servers leveraging FastCGI (typically via php-fpm) to scale extremely well.
+Everything is 'lazily loaded' by default, meaning classes are not loaded until the	very last minute they're needed and only what is used will be loaded.
 The framework also has a very lightweight foot print, which is critical for speed and memory overhead in most scripting languages.
+These three simple principals combined make up a vicious recipe for creating high performance php web	applications.

 Why no model system?
 --------------------
- Where not against model systems.
+ We're not against model systems.
 We find them outstanding for niche purposes.
 However, we find them annoying and counterproductive when used as blanket paradigms.
-So instead we simply leave it up to the end developer wether to use models are not and how to go about it.
+So instead we simply leave it up to the end developer whether to use models are not and how to go about it.